Faculty and Staff

 |College of Nursing|

-Dr. Hughes is the Director of the Center for Nursing Leadership, the Director for the Executive Doctorate of Nursing Practice program, and an Associate Professor.
-Her career has included a rich belend of roles in academe, administration, and research.
 Prior to coming to UofSC, she was an Associate Professor at Marquette University in Milwaukee (2010 – 2016), after almost two decades of service in the U.S. Department of Health and Human Services, primarily at the Agency for Healthcare Research and Quality and the Health Resources and Services Administration.
-She is a Fellow in the American Academy of Nursing.
+She is also a Fellow in the American Academy of Nursing.

 Dr. Hughes received her PhD in Health Policy and Health Services Research from the Johns Hopkins School of Hygiene and Public Health (2001), a Masters in Health Science in Health Policy and Management with a minor in biomedical ethics from the Johns Hopkins School of Hygiene and Public Health (1993), and a Bachelor’s of Science in Nursing from Boston University (1988).

-Dr. Hughes has developed and taught graduate students on topics including: statistics, health policy, quality and patient safety, health informatics, research methods, and leadership.
-Currently, she teaches:
+Dr. Hughes has developed and taught graduate students on topics including: leadership, statistics, health policy, quality, advanced analytics, and patient safety, health informatics, research methods, and leadership.
+At the UofSC, she teaches/has taught:

 - NURS 807 – Advanced Leadership, Part II